top of page

 $13,000 USD for Bachan, Yearim, & Anavim.

-These prices are before Masa Israel scholarship and grant.
-Price includes room, board, tuition and activities during program time.
-Additional scholarships & grants may be available.
+These prices are before the Masa Israel scholarship and grant.
+Price includes room, board, tuition, and activities during program time.
+Additional scholarships and grants may be available.
 Please contact us for more details.

 I have an Israeli passport or my parents are Israeli.
 Will I have to draft into the IDF?:

-Whilst each case may be different and you must definitely consult with your local Israeli Consul, usually only Toshavim (citizens) will need to draft.
-Anyone with Israeli citizenship or Israeli parents needs to get a Ptor (exemption) from the army before coming to Israel on Mechina.
+Whilst each case may be different, you must definitely consult with your local Israeli Consul.
+Usually, only Toshavim (citizens) will need to draft.
+Anyone with Israeli citizenship or Israeli parents must get a Ptor (exemption) from the army before coming to Israel on Mechina.